ludocode/onramp/docs/setup-guide.md

 ./configure.sh
 ```

-This selects an appropriate hex tool and VM, bootstraps the initial Onramp shell, and generates build and install scripts.
+This selects an appropriate platform hex tool and VM, bootstraps the initial Onramp hex tool and shell, and generates build and install scripts.

 If there is a native machine code VM for your platform, the script will use it.
 This is a true bootstrap process in which the only non-firmware trust seeds are your kernel, coreutils (including your shell), and possibly your libc.
 If you don't trust your kernel or coreutils, you'll need to bootstrap Onramp in freestanding.
 See the "Freestanding" section below.